khushitiwari878/Coffee-Shop-sales/README.md

-# Coffee Shop Sales
-# Coffee Shop Sales Analysis ☕📊
+# ☕ Coffee Shop Sales Analysis

 ## 📌 Project Overview
-This project analyzes sales data from a Coffee Shop using **Excel** to uncover business insights such as revenue trends, customer behavior, and product performance.
+This project analyzes sales data from a **Coffee Shop** using **Excel** to uncover valuable business insights such as revenue trends, customer behavior, and product performance.

-The goal is to support data-driven decisions that improve sales strategy and customer experience.
+The goal is to support **data-driven decisions** that improve sales strategy and customer experience.

 ---